All Episodes

 And I also believe there's a benefit of getting people to work together who normally didn't.

-It's also wonderful for the government to not cut corners but cut red tape.
+It's also wonderful for the government to not cut corners, but cut red tape.

 And I've been speaking to the members of the task force on the show continuously.

-These guys are individuals have stood forward.
+These guys are individuals that stood forward.

-I think it was last week or the week before I saw the C D C numbers.
+I think it was last week or the week before I saw the CDC numbers.

-If you're below the age of 70 and you contract the the virus, the odds of you dying from it was extraordinarily low.
+If you're below the age of 70 and you contract the virus, the odds of you dying from it was extraordinarily low.

-I think it was uh zero point uh three or four percent.
+I think it was 0.3 or 4%.

 That's why kids have almost no issues.

-Young adults, trivial generally, they're exceptions, but generally.
+Young adults, trivial generally.

 The president will hopefully not have any major issues.

-His survival rate is well over 90 percent, but he's much higher risk than his wife, for example, and for age and weight, and being a male, because males also have bigger problems, and that's the natural history of this virus.
+His survival rate is well over 90%, but he's much higher risk than his wife, for example, and for age and weight and being a male, because males also have bigger problems.

 And a lot of people don't realize this, but the major crisis is not the virus for most people.